crimsonalucard/connect_four/readme.md

 type annotations are used for everything except tests.
 Run 'mypy main.py' to verify type correctness.

-Please note that play() will not update the state if the state is invalid.

 The is_state_valid function is the most expensive and complex function.
 I went through 2 different versions of this function during development.
 The initial version although O(n) will not find all invalid configurations of game_state.
 The second version of that function is more robust